Rak-r/OpenPodcar2/README.md

 Gazebo Fortress is used for the simulation of OpenPodCar_v2.
 The new gazebo features more functionalities with enhanced inetrface.
 As our robot behaves as car-like robot and features Ackermann-Steering kinematics.
 To maintain this behaviour in simulation the new gazebo now has an Ackermann system plugin which could be used according the robot configuartions.
 The plugin outputs standard `Twist` messages of field `linear.x` and `angular.z`.
 This also outputs the odometry information which might not be the correct odometry for the whole robot instead it is the odometry information for steering.

-The current repository features the ROS2 Humble with Gazebo garden.
-To use the ROS2 Humble packages with Gazebo Fortress, switch to the Fortress branch `https://github.com/Rak-r/OpenPodCar_V2/tree/Fortress`.

 #### If you want to launch the PodCar with Lidar enabled, run the below launch file: